SimplePDF/simplepdf-embed/documentation/IFRAME.md

 </iframe>
 ```

-## IFrame Communication
+## Iframe Communication
-When your users interact with the editor, the IFrame sends events that can allow you to reconcile data on your side or remove the `IFrame` from your app once a submission has been
+When your users interact with the editor, the Iframe sends events that can allow you to reconcile data on your side or remove the `Iframe` from your app once a submission has been

-Currently two events are sent by the IFrame:
+Currently two events are sent by the Iframe:
 - `DOCUMENT_LOADED`, containing the `document_id`: the document has been successfully loaded
 - `SUBMISSION_SENT`, containing the `submission_id`: the customer has successfully sent the submission